giuseppeg/giuseppeg.github.com/_posts/2019-10-11-github-sponsors-oss-sustainability.md

 You can read [more about this idea on GitHub](https://github.com/giuseppeg/paid-packages).

+### Mine Cryptocurrencies

+Another controversial idea I came up with is that, when in dev mode, libraries could [mine cryptocurrencies in an unobtrusive manner](https://hackernoon.com/mine-for-bitcoin-with-any-computer-9a30337843e7).

+This would happen in a singleton manner where mining is done per project and funds are distributed among the packages in that project.

+The miner process would be spawned alongside the main running process for the project eg. a node process that runs webpack.

 ### Support and Training

 Selling support and training are probably the most viable options for people who want to live off of Open Source Software.
 I doubt that this is a viable option for the ones who work on OSS in their spare time.
 The tough truth is that **many OSS contributors have a full time job**!